threefoldfoundation/www_threefold_io/content/page/why/productData/main/main.md

 subtitle: "THE ROOT ISSUES"
 ---

-This is not a ﬁxed internet.
-It is a new Internet.
-One that is safer, more private, more accessible and keeps our planet’s well-being in mind.
+This is not just an upgraded Internet, it’s a new Internet – built from the ground up to offer real data sovereignty, security, and performance, while regenerating our planet.